Feature Flags: From Concept to Cultural Revolution

 } else {

-// This code is executing (again)!
+// This code is executing (( again ))!

 }

 Even with the illustration above, this is still a rather abstract concept.
-To convey the power of feature flags more concretely, let's dip-down into the real-world use-case that opened my eyes to the possibilities: refactoring a SQL database query.
+To convey the power of feature flags more concretely, let's dip-down into the use-case that opened my eyes up to the possibilities: refactoring a SQL database query.

 The efficiency of a SQL query changes over the lifetime of a product.
 As the number of rows increases and the access patterns evolve, some SQL queries start to slow down.
 This is why database index design is just as much art as it is science.